Home > Street Seating and Dining Options for Closed City Streets

 All bollards need to be securely bolted to a solid concrete base, which of course can be an issue in most roadways, so generally speaking bollards like this are more useful on the pavment edge.

 Closed off roadways can look particularly dark at nighttime.
 Adding some ambient illumination on or around street seating areas is usually the best way to brighten a dark street and provide a feeling of greater security.
 But installing mains electric cables to power lights is not normally viable, especially with temporary street closures.

-For more info. on available solar bench seating options, just call or email us.
+For more information on solar bench seating options, just call or email us.

 Planters are a great way to define the boundary of street seating areas and are included in our standard StreetDeck modules together with railings.